skaloud/DNA-metabarcoding-course/lesson4/lesson4.md

 In this lesson, we will install all the necessary programs needed to analyze DNA metabarcoding data into the "programs" folder.
 Additionally, we will download and configure essential scripts.

 ## Install Necessary Programs
-Run all commands one by one.
+Run all commands one by one (line by line).

 ### Install make, gcc, python
 ```bash